Executive Advisory Board

-John Keville is the office managing partner in Winston & Strawn's Houston office.
-With a degree in mechanical engineering from New York Tech, and a law degree from St. John's University School of Law John first-chairs patent, trade secret, trademark, and copyright litigation trials across the country.
-Recognized in Houston as an IP "Lawyer of the Year," John is known for being "an extraordinarily diligent, no-nonsense straight shooter" and "truly formidable" in the IP arena.
+John Keville is the office managing partner in global law firm Sheppard Mullin's Houston office.
+With a degree in mechanical engineering from New York Tech, and a law degree from St. John's University School of Law, John first-chairs patent, trade secret, trademark, and copyright litigation trials across the country in all areas of technology.
+He was recognized twice in 2021 as a runner-up for the American Lawyer's Litigator of the Week award for two-straight jury verdicts of willful patent infringement, has been Houston's IP "Lawyer of the Year," and is known for being "an extraordinarily diligent, no-nonsense straight shooter" and "truly formidable" in the IP arena.
 He has served on the Engineering School's Dean's Advisory Board since 2018.

 Michael Lantier (’04)

-Michael Lantier's 15 year career at H2M started within the Electrical Engineering Department and has progressed to a leading role providing support to numerous school districts and higher education clients throughout the tri-state area.
+Michael Lantier's 15-year career at H2M started within the Electrical Engineering Department and has progressed to a leading role providing support to numerous school districts and higher education clients throughout the tri-state area as a Deputy Market Leader.
 He is a licensed Professional Engineer in the state of New York and is U.S. Green Building Council LEED accredited.
 His responsibilities include client management and full-service project management including pre-bond support services, financial review, feasibility reports, design services, and construction administration services.
 In the Electrical Engineering Department, his experience includes the design and construction management of complex power distribution, emergency distribution, and fully integrated life safety systems.

 Mr. Lantier is the primary client contact and manages numerous K–12 school districts.
 Although he holds a degree is in electrical and computer engineering from New York Institute of Technology, his years of experience have provided knowledge on many aspects of school construction.
 He has extensive experience in evaluating existing facilities, developing capital plans, evaluating energy performance contracts, and participating in pre-bond efforts.
 His experience within H2M has provided him with long standing relationships across all service markets, resulting in efficient project management and expedited decision making, which ultimately saves his clients time and money while resulting in successful construction completion.
 His outreach includes positions on numerous not-for-profit boards and industrial advisory boards.
 Mr. Lantier rounds out his education with an M.B.A. in Finance from Stony Brook University.

-George Likourezos is a partner at Carter, DeLuca & Farrell, LLP, a full-service intellectual property law firm based in Melville, New York.
+George Likourezos is a partner at Carter, DeLuca & Farrell, LLP—a full-service intellectual property law firm based in Melville, New York.
 His practice encompasses all aspects of patent, trademark and copyright law.
-George focuses his law practice on patent law and representing his clients before the US Patent and Trademark Office and patent offices throughout the world.
-His clients include individual inventors, startups, universities, research institutions, middle-market and Fortune 100 companies involved in a wide range of technologies.
-George has a Bachelor's Degree in Electrical Engineering and a Master's Degree in Operations Management from Polytechnic University (now NYU Tandon School of Engineering).
+George focuses his law practice on patent law and representing his clients before the U.S. Patent and Trademark Office and patent offices throughout the world.
+His clients include individual inventors, startups, universities, research institutions, and middle-market and Fortune 100 companies involved in a wide range of technologies.
+George has a bachelor's degree in Electrical Engineering, and a master's degree in Operations Management from NYU Tandon School of Engineering.
 His law degree is from the Touro Jacob D. Fuchsberg Law Center.
-He is a director and on the advisory board of several technology companies, including a mentor of the prestigious Starburst Space Accelerator, and a Board member of ADDAPT and the Long Island Capital Alliance.
+He is a director and on the advisory board of several technology companies, including a mentor of the prestigious Starburst Aerospace Accelerator, and a board member of ADDAPT and the Long Island Capital Alliance.

 Intelligent Product Solutions

-Mitch, President of IPS, has more than 40 years of experience in successful product development.
-As President and co-founder of IPS, Mitch along with his partner, Paul Severino, have built a large, multi-functional product development team serving many tier one clients including Motorola, Google, Verizon, Tyco, Leviton, Anheuser Busch, L3 Communications, Pepsi, Steinway and several divisions of Danaher Corporation as well as numerous smaller clients.
-Mitch's present role followed a long, successful career at Symbol Technologies where Mitch served as Vice President of Engineering running engineering for a large, highly profitable business unit as well as an Advanced Development organization.
+Mitch—Co-founder and former President of IPS—has more than 40 years of experience in successful product development.
+Along with his partner, Paul Severino, IPS has built a large, multi-functional product development team serving many tier-one clients including Zebra Technologies, Google, Verizon, Tyco, Leviton, Anheuser Busch, L3 Communications, PepsiCo, Steinway, and Becton Dickinson as well as numerous smaller clients.
+Mitch's present role followed a long, successful career at Symbol Technologies where he served as Vice President of Engineering running engineering for a large, highly profitable business unit as well as an Advanced Development organization.

-Prior to Symbol Technologies, Mitch spent his career in commercial, industrial, consumer and defense product manufacturing companies including NCR and United Technologies.
-He has a plethora of US and international patents around his innovative work over his career.
-Mitch holds a Masters Degree in Mechanical Engineering from Columbia University in NY as well as an MBA from Fairleigh Dickinson University in NJ.
-He has a Bachelor of Science degree in Engineering Science from Hofstra University.
-Currently, Mitch is active in helping develop the local economy through roles with Stony Brook University, Launchpad, New York Institute of Technology, the Long Island High Tech Incubator and the Manhattan Chamber of Commerce.
+Prior to Symbol Technologies, Mitch spent his career in commercial, industrial, consumer, and defense product manufacturing companies including NCR and United Technologies.
+He has a plethora of U.S. and international patents around his innovative work over his career.
+Mitch holds a masters's degree in Mechanical Engineering from Columbia University in N.Y. as well as an MBA from Fairleigh Dickinson University in N.J.
+He has a bachelor of science degree in Engineering Science from Hofstra University.
+Currently, Mitch is active in helping develop the local economy through roles with Stony Brook University, Launchpad, New York Institute of Technology, the Long Island High Tech Incubator, and the incubators affiliated with M-Corp and 2nd Muse.